 Scabies can be highly contagious, especially in institutional settings like assisted-living homes, rehabilitation centers, and nursing facilities.
 This is because many of the residents have compromised immune systems or are elderly or debilitated.
 While outbreaks are known to occur, simply ignoring the problem will only make it worse.
 Unfortunately, many nursing facilities fail to take appropriate measures to contain the outbreak, which often leads to its spread throughout the facility.
-Rosenfeld Injury Lawyers have represented many patients who have suffered from contagious diseases and infections while residing at Illinois nursing facilities including Integrity Healthcare of Herrin.
+Rosenfeld Injury Lawyers LLC have represented many patients who have suffered from contagious diseases and infections while residing at Illinois nursing facilities including Integrity Healthcare of Herrin.

 Integrity Healthcare of Herrin

 This Center is a ‘for-profit’ 49-certified-bed Medicaid/Medicare-accepted facility providing nursing services to residents of Herrin and Williamson County, Illinois.
 The nursing home is located at: